How to Overcome Tattoo Anxiety

 Coping with the Pain of Your First Tattoo

 Knowing how to cope with and limit tattoo pain could be the first step in learning how to relax when getting a tattoo.
-As previously said, there are a variety of techniques to cope with the pain you may experience throughout your consultation.
+As previously mentioned, there are a variety of techniques to cope with the pain you may experience throughout your consultation.

 Ask your tattooist if numbing spray can be used, however, most tattooists don't have this on hand, so you will have to bring your own.